 Many good password management tools exist that can be set-up in less than 30 minutes.
 If you are looking for a trusted online option for your parliament that people can access from multiple devices at any time, 1Password (starts at \$2.99 USD per user per month) or the free, open-source Bitwarden are both well supported and recommended.
 An online option like Bitwarden can be great for both security and convenience.
-Bitwarden, for example, will help you create strong unique passwords and access passwords from multiple devices through browser extensions and a mobile app.
+Bitwarden, for example, will help you create strong unique passwords and access passwords from multiple devices through browser extensions and Building a Culture of Security A Strong Foundation: Securing Accounts and Devices a mobile app.
 With the paid version (\$10 USD for a full year) Bitwarden also provides reports on reused, weak, and possibly breached passwords to help you stay on top of things.
 Once you set up your primary password (referred to as a master password), you should also turn on two-factor authentication to keep your password manager's vault as secure as possible.